ztrzaska/graphql-kotlin/README.md

-# This repository shows implementation of GraphQL for Spring boot and kotlin
+# GraphQL with kotlin and spring boot project

 ### Getting Started